Carolina Conjure

 How to Prepare Vigil Lights

 Begin by gathering all the equipment and materials that you will need.
 Make sure you have everything you need before you sit down to make your candle.
 I was taught that once you sit down to start the process of fixing up your candle, you don't get back up till you're done.
-If you find that you've forgotten something you either leave it out, or don't do the spell or make the candle at that time.
-Combine your herbs in a mortar and grind them to a coarse powder.
+If you find that you've forgotten something you either leave it out, or don't do the spell or make the candle at that time with what you have.

 Place three drops of condition oil in each hole and then carefully fill each of the holes with your chosen herbs.
-In addition to herbs, you can place the personal concerns of the person the candle is to effect in the holes as well.
+In addition to herbs, you can place the personal concerns of the person the candle is to effect in the holes as well, that is if it is small enough and will not cause a fire hazard.
 From time to time you will have to push the herbs down further into the hole.
 When the holes are about halfway full, I place another three drops of oil in them, and another three drops when the hole is filled for a total of nine drops of oil in each hole.